-Total tuition and fees based on 2015 costs for 12 credits/semester over two semesters (24 credits total)
+Total tuition and mandatory fees based on 2016 costs for 15 credits/semester over two semesters (30 credits total)

 Choosing a course of study is a key decision in your academic career.
 Northeastern provides more than 70 undergraduate and graduate programs within these colleges:

 The College of Arts and Sciences helps students develop their individual view of the world by acquiring scientific, social, and cultural awareness and offers abundant undergraduate and graduate opportunities for intellectual discovery.

 The Daniel L. Goodwin College of Education is one of the oldest and largest education colleges in the Chicago area, offering a comprehensive range of undergraduate and graduate programs.
 The College provides well-rounded general and professional education and extensive school-community clinical experiences.